 For more climate info: St Barts Weather Guide…

-St Barts (or St Barths, short for St Barthélemy, so named by Columbus who discovered the island back in 1493) lies 24km southeast of St Martin and 225km north of Guadeloupe.
+St Barts, or St Barths (short for St Barthélemy), lies 24km (15mi) southeast of St Maarten and 225km (140mi) north of Guadeloupe.

 The most convenient route to St Barts is to fly into Princess Juliana International Airport (SXM) on St Maarten island, followed by a short 15-minute connecting flight to Gustaf III Airport (SBH) located in the village of St. Jean on St Barts.

 Given the size of Gustaf III Airport (SBH), there are no non-stop flights to St Barts from North America or Europe.